 The Son of Man did not fill the pockets of the poor with silver or gold.
-It could argued from this that God may use poverty to build character.
+It could be argued from this that God may use poverty to build character.
 He did not set up factories to employ people.
-From this you might infer that unemployment builds character.
+From this, you might infer that unemployment builds character.
 But healing is another matter.
 Jesus healed thousands.
-It was often recorded that when surrounded by a multitude of sick and demon possessed, that “He healed them all.”
+It was often recorded that when surrounded by a multitude of sick and demon-possessed, that “He healed them all.”
 Not one person was ever turned away for either healing or deliverance.
 What can we conclude from this about cases where God doesn’t heal someone?

-It tells me that Jesus thought everyone can and ought be healed without exception—because He made no exceptions.
+It tells me that Jesus thought everyone can and ought to be healed without exception—for He made no exceptions.

 If it is the will of the Father for people to be sick, no one in history disobeyed the will of the Father more than Jesus.

 Jesus is the best revelation of the will of the Father that we will ever have.
 Far better than obscure passages from the epistles and much better than personal experience.